Trump impeachment hearing: Sondland followed 'president's orders' on Ukraine | DW | 20.11.2019

 Read more: Two top aides testify to 'improper' call in Trump impeachment inquiry

-He said "it was no secret" that there was a "quid pro quo" with Ukraine — in other words, that Ukraine's president would be invited to a summit at the White House in exchange for launching a probe into Biden's son.
+He said "it was no secret" that there was a "quid pro quo" with Ukraine — in other words, that Ukraine's president would be invited to a summit at the White House in return for launching a probe into Biden.

+That contradicts Trump's account that there was no exchange of favors between the countries.

 "Was there a 'quid pro quo?'
 As I testified previously, with regard to the requested White House call and White House meeting, the answer is yes," Sondland said.